-As of December 31, 2018, the pipeline for wind energy projects in development comprised about 4,500 megawatts, of which 1,000 megawatts are in Germany, 700 megawatts in France, 600 megawatts in Finland and 500 megawatts in Spain, as well as 300 megawatts in Ireland, Northern Ireland and Scotland.
-Outside of Europe at the turn of the new year, 900 megawatts were in development in Argentina, and a total of about 500 megawatts were in development in international markets.
+The risk-adjusted project pipeline for wind energy projects under development comprises around 5,500 megawatts as of June 30, 2019, of which around 1,000 megawatts in Germany, France and Finland each, 500 megawatts in Spain and a total of 300 megawatts in Ireland, Northern Ireland and Scotland.
+Outside Europe, there will be worked on 1,000 megawatts in Argentina by the turn of the year and a on total of around 700 megawatts in other national markets.